barryCFlynn/Pixel_Perfect/README.md

 main site for inspiration and images displate.com, email send to them on 27/05/24 requesting permission to use site assets

+bugs

+email setup, tutor assisted wtih solution downgradint runtime.txt, tried new app passwords, recheching variable names,

+inventory item overlay on background, initial thought i would be able to delivever this bu i proved to require more development time that i had, tried using Pillow to write new images to clouduinary on item creation. tried using css to manage the overlay loading on demand, but responsivenes requirements need more time to finish.

+size costing implementation to link to inventory served to provide chanlenges to overcome, like fully udnerstanding the interactions of models and to a Many to many field.

 # Pixel Perfect

 Pixel Perfect is an exclusive digital haven tailored for the aficionados of game franchises, offering a marketplace that celebrates the art and craft of high-quality posters.
 This platform is not just a website; it's a dynamic community for both sellers and buyers to engage in the passionate exchange of exquisite game-themed artwork.
 From vintage classics to contemporary marvels, Pixel Perfect is dedicated to connecting art enthusiasts around the globe.